baytelman/fullstack-interview/README.md

 We will evaluate the following aspects of your deliverable:

-- Requirements: This includes "Does it look exactly like our designs", "Does it implement all rules of the game" and "Do you follow the delivery instructions".
+- **Requirements**: This includes "Does it look exactly like our designs", "Does it implement all rules of the game" and "Do you follow the delivery instructions".
-- Code quality: This includes following coding standards, formatting and other quality aspects.
+- **Code quality**: This includes following coding standards, formatting and other quality aspects.
-- Code design: This includes design patterns and architecture, modularity, maintanability, readability, and other code design aspects.
+- **Code design**: This includes design patterns and architecture, modularity, maintanability, readability, and other code design aspects.

 ---